 She peaked over the edge into a poorly lit alley that was intermittently obscured by rising puffs of smelly steam.
 There was an outline of an old run of scaffolding about a story down.
 Rolling her eyes, she dropped to it, disappointed when she landed more heavily and loudly than she would have liked.
 An inappropriate word slipped through her lips, just before a hand clamped over them.

-Immediately she was struggling and hissing, but then a familiar voice whispered to her to quit barking, "yeah."
+Immediately, Sakura was struggling and snarling, but then a familiar voice whispered to her to "quit barking, yeah."

 The hold was withdrawn.
 She seethed, as quietly as could, "a little warning next time!"